United Rugby Championship Round 10

 Leinster vs. Stormers, today 17.00

-Leinster minus about 20 international squad players are up against a Stormers side stacked with Springboks at Lansdowne Road.
-They have never beaten the Stormers before, so this would be a very good (and difficult) time to start and their unbeaten run this season.
+Leinster minus about 22 international squad players are up against a Stormers side stacked with Springboks at Lansdowne Road.
+They have never beaten the Stormers before, so this would be a very good (and difficult) time to start and maintain their unbeaten run this season.
 Leinster field academy players Henry McErlean and Andrew Osborne at full back and wing, respectively, so we can expect the Stormers to test them early with some high balls in what are expected to be cold and wet conditions.
 Rory McGuire, Diarmuid Mangan, and Charlie Tector are three further academy players on the bench.

 But Leinster can also boast some test class talent with James Lowe and Dan Sheehan just back from medium/long term injury, and Jordie Barrett, RG Snyman and Rabah Slimani aren’t bad either!
 Other former internationals include Ross Byrne, Luke McGrath, and Max Deegan.
 The real concern must be for the uncapped loosehead Jack Boyle (released from the Ireland squad for this match) who is up against a test class tighthead in Fouché and possibly the best tighthead in the world in Frans Malherbe coming off the bench.
 His back-up is Paddy McCarthy, an academy tighthead switching to loosehead and so he may have to put in a long stint perhaps against a Frans Malherbe fresh off the bench in the closing minutes.